Contact Us

 The service sector leads pay levels at 9.9 million VND monthly.
 This reflects Vietnam’s shift toward a knowledge-based economy and the premium placed on customer-facing and professional services skills.
 Industry and construction follows at 9.1 million VND monthly, supported by Vietnam’s manufacturing boom and infrastructure development.

 The agro-forestry-fishery sector, while employing many workers, averages only 4.9 million VND monthly despite having the highest growth rate at 9.8% year-over-year.
 This gap shows the ongoing economic change as workers move from traditional sectors to higher-value activities.
-For manufacturing-specific insights, the Vietnam factory worker salary analysis provides detailed breakdowns of industrial compensation trends.

 High-growth sectors showing exceptional salary increases: